designerwebhosting/googleDoc2GFM/README.md

 ## Aims

 The aim of this project is to have an app which can convert a Google documents into Github Flavoured Markdown.
-At the start it will be written to run on Google Appscrip, but structured for easy transfer to other *Script platforms,
+At the start it will be written to run on Google Appscript, but structured for easy transfer to other *Script platforms,

 ## Features